Poltuu/Harpoon/README.md

 - `string Id`: a unique string, typically in the form of `noun.verb`
 - `string Description`: a short description for your interface
+- `Type PayloadType`: the type of the payload.
+This is necessary to auto-generate the documentation
-- `OpenApiSchema Template`: you must describe the schema of your data using a `OpenApiSchema`.
+- `OpenApiSchema Schema`: you must describe the schema of your data using a `OpenApiSchema`, as it is used for validation of webhooks registrations.
 The documentation regarding your webhooks can later on be auto-generated, using the ``[WebHookSubscriptionFilter]`` on your subscription endpoint of your API.
 This is the default if you use `Harpoon.Controllers`.

 The following code exposes the default way to benefit from the auto generated Open Api documentation via swagger.